box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

   $RootFolderParentID = ""
   ```

-- Run script with parameters:
+- Run the script with parameters

-  You can also specify parameters while run the script, for example:
+  You can specify parameters while running the script, for example:

   ```bash
   PS > ./Users_Create_Provision.ps1 -EmployeeList ./Employees_1.csv `